NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 D. Notice of Dismissal.
 If a formal complaint is dismissed for any of the above reasons, the Administrative Officer will provide the Complainant and Respondent written Notice of Dismissal and the reason(s) for dismissal.

-- Procedural irregularity or deviation that materially affected dismissal determination; or
+- Procedural irregularity or deviation that materially affected the dismissal determination; or

 - New evidence that was not known to the party or not available at the time of the determination that could reasonably affect the dismissal determination; or